nrhodes/cs152fa2018/GCP.md

 # Running on Google Compute Platform

 ## One-time

+Let's get the google cloud SDK installed, and get an instance created and running, and let's login to it.

 1. Install [Google Cloud SDK[https://cloud.google.com/sdk/install] on your local machine.
 (For Mac OS, you'll want to use the interactive installer).
 Warning, when the instructions say to do:
 ```
 gcloud init